Viewing a property...

 • Deposit: equivalent to 5 weeks rent.

-• Companies seeking to rent a property will be required to pay £300 including VAT (£250 plus VAT) for the completion of a Company Reference carried out by an independent referencing agency.
+• Companies seeking to rent a property will be required to pay £500 including VAT for the completion of a Company Reference carried out by an independent referencing agency.

 During the tenancy some charges may apply: